vanessaaleung/data-science-notes/data-mining/text-retrieval/overview.md

 - **What are the two modes of text information access?
 Which mode does a web search engine such as Google support?**
   - Pull (search engines): users take initiative, ad hoc information
+    - Querying: user enters a query, system returns relevant document
+    - Browsing: user navigates into relevant information by following a path enabled by the structures on the documents
+    - Want to combine the two way
   - Push (recommender systems): systems take initiative, stable information need
+  - Combine the two in sophisticated information system

-- When is browsing more useful than querying to help a user find relevant information?
+- **When is browsing more useful than querying to help a user find relevant information?**
+  - Querying: works well whn the user knows what keywords to use
+  - Browsing: works well when user wants to explore information

 - Why is a text retrieval task defined as a ranking task?
 - What is a retrieval model?
 - What are the two assumptions made by the Probability Ranking Principle?